CxLos/Healthcare_Analytics_Architecture/README.md

 ## ▶️ Usage

-- This is an interactive Plotly/Dash dashboard.
-You can explore different aspects of the data, including class distribution, prediction outcomes, and feature importance.
-Hover over charts for tooltips and use zoom to inspect data more closely.
+- This is an interactive Plotly/Dash dashboard that updates in real time.
+- The Kafka **producer** generates synthetic patient check-in events every 2 seconds.
+- The Kafka **consumer** listens to the same topic and pushes updates to the dashboard.

 - To launch the dashboard locally:
     ```bash